 It's time to add an inset for the gearbox and motors.
+Steps 1 through 8

-Again, select Extruded Cut and click on the top face of the base.
+- 1. Again, select Extruded Cut - 2.
+Click on the top face of the base.
+IT SHOULD TURN BLUE! - 3.
 First, draw a centerline across the base.
-Then, in the Sketch tab, select Line and draw something like the following:
+In the Sketch tab, select Line and draw something like the following: